-2012-2013 LETTER TO HOUSEHOLDS
+2013-2014 LETTER TO HOUSEHOLDS

 The following letter was included in the registration packets of all LCS Students along with an application.
-Should you desire an application please contact the School Nutrition Office at (434) 515-5062.
+Should you desire an application please contact the School Nutrition Office at (434) 515-5064.

 Children need healthy meals to learn.
 Lynchburg City Schools offers healthy meals every school day.
-Student breakfast costs \$0.95, elementary \$1.05 secondary and lunch costs \$1.75, elementary and \$1.95, secondary.
+See the chart above for meal prices.
 Your children may qualify for free meals or for reduced price meals.
 The reduced price breakfast cost of .30 is covered by School Nutrition at no cost to students, and reduced price lunch costs \$0.40.
 All meals served must meet standards established by the U.S. Department of Agriculture.
 However, if a student has been determined by a doctor to be disabled and the disability prevents the student from eating the regular school meal, the school will make substitutions prescribed by the doctor.
 If a substitution is prescribed, there will be no extra charge for the meal.
-If your student needs substitutions because of a disability, please contact Meryl Smith, Supervisor of School Nutrition at 515-5062 for further information.
+If your student needs substitutions because of a disability, please contact Meryl Smith, Director of School Nutrition at 515-5062 for further information.

 Children who are members of households receiving Supplemental Nutrition Assistance Program (SNAP) benefits (formerly the Food Stamp Program) or Temporary Assistance for Needy Families (TANF) are eligible for free meals regardless of income.
 Foster children who are the legal responsibility of a welfare agency or court are eligible for free meals regardless of the income of the household with whom they reside.
 Children who are members of households participating in WIC may also be eligible for free or reduced-price meals based on the household's income.
-If your total household income is at or below the Federal Income Eligibility Guidelines, shown on the chart below, your child(ren) may get free meals or reduced price meals.
+If your total household income is at or below the Federal Income Eligibility Guidelines your child(ren) may get free meals or reduced price meals.
 Your child(ren)'s application from last school year is only good for the first few days of this school year.
 YOU MUST SEND IN A NEW HOUSEHOLD APPLICATION FOR EACH SCHOOL YEAR.